Eight Forest Lane

 Notes

-Potatoes can also be steamed in the microwave.
+Instead of boiling them, the potatoes can be steamed in the microwave.
 I like to buy the small bags of baby potatoes from the supermarket that can be microwave steamed in their packaging, making prep time so much quicker and easier.

 Nutrition